miby00/ePort/example/README.md

 | philosopherServer.erl | A gen server that keeps a state and provides values for the client protocol module |

 ## Explanation
-The example is started in example.erl, this is the flow that happens.
+The example is started in example.erl, this is an overview of the flow.

 1. The server need to be started, this is done with ```waiterServer:start_link() ``` This is a gen_server which will in the init/1 function call ePortListener:start_link(waiter, 19000) in order to setup a listener that will accept connections.